savitha-analytics/Elevatelab-Task-1/README.md

-# Elevatelab-Task-1

-Task 1: Dataset Understanding & Data Type Analysis Internship Assignment – Data Analysis Fundamentals
-📌 Overview
-This repository contains the submission for Task 1, which focuses on exploring and understanding a dataset before applying Machine Learning techniques.
-The task emphasizes Exploratory Data Analysis (EDA), identification of data types, and evaluation of data quality and ML readiness.
-📁 Dataset Information
-Dataset Name: Titanic Dataset
-Description:
-The Titanic dataset consists of passenger-related details such as age, gender, passenger class, fare, and survival outcome.
-It is a benchmark dataset commonly used to understand data analysis and machine learning fundamentals.
-🛠 Tools & Technologies
-Python
-Pandas
-NumPy
-Jupyter Notebook / Google Colab
-GitHub
-🎯 Task Objectives
-The primary goals of this task are to:
-Explore the dataset structure and dimensions
-Identify different types of features (numerical, categorical, ordinal, binary) Analyze data types, missing values, and summary statistics Identify the target variable and input features
-Assess the dataset’s suitability for Machine Learning 🔍 Methodology
-The analysis was carried out using the following steps:
-Loaded the dataset using Pandas
-Viewed the first and last few rows to understand data layout Checked dataset shape (number of rows and columns) Categorized features into:
-Numerical
-Categorical
-Binary
-Ordinal (where applicable)
-Used df.info() to inspect:
-Data types
-Missing values
-Used df.describe() to obtain statistical summaries Analyzed unique values in categorical columns Identified the target variable and input features Examined class distribution of the target variable Recorded data quality issues and overall observations 🎯 Target Variable
-Column Name: Survived
-Type: Binary Classification
-0 → Did not survive
-1 → Survived
-📌 Key Findings
-The dataset contains both numerical and categorical features Missing values exist in columns such as Age and Cabin The target variable shows class imbalance
-Dataset size is suitable for beginner to intermediate ML experiments Data preprocessing is necessary before model training 🤖 Machine Learning Readiness
-The dataset is ML-ready after preprocessing, which includes:
-Handling missing values
-Encoding categorical variables
-Feature scaling (if required)
-Managing class imbalance
-📂 Repository Structure
-Copy code
+#Elevate Lab- Task 1

+# Task 1: Dataset Understanding & Data Type Analysis
+**Internship Assignment – Data Analysis Fundamentals**

+## 📌 Overview
+This repository contains the submission for **Task 1**, which focuses on understanding a dataset, identifying various data types, and evaluating its suitability for Machine Learning.
+The task emphasizes **Exploratory Data Analysis (EDA)** and data quality assessment before model development.

+---

+## 📁 Dataset Overview
+- **Dataset Name:** Titanic Dataset
+- **Description:**
+  The Titanic dataset contains passenger details such as age, gender, passenger class, fare, and survival status.
+It is a widely used dataset for learning data analysis and machine learning fundamentals.

+---

+## 🛠 Tools & Technologies Used
+- Python
+- Pandas
+- NumPy
+- Jupyter Notebook / Google Colab
+- GitHub

+---

+## 🎯 Objectives
+The objectives of this task are to:
+- Understand the dataset structure and characteristics
+- Identify numerical, categorical, ordinal, and binary features
+- Analyze data types, missing values, and statistical summaries
+- Identify the target variable and input features
+- Evaluate the dataset’s readiness for Machine Learning

+---

+## 🔍 Methodology
+The following steps were performed during the analysis:
+1. Loaded the dataset using Pandas
+2. Viewed the first and last few records
+3. Examined dataset dimensions
+4. Identified feature types:
+   - Numerical features
+   - Categorical features
+   - Binary features
+   - Ordinal features (where applicable)
+5. Used `df.info()` to analyze data types and missing values
+6. Used `df.describe()` to generate statistical summaries
+7. Explored unique values in categorical columns
+8. Identified the target variable and input features
+9. Analyzed target variable distribution to check class imbalance
+10. Documented data quality issues and observations

+---

+## 🎯 Target Variable
+- **Column Name:** `Survived`
+- **Type:** Binary Classification
+  - `0` → Did not survive
+  - `1` → Survived

+---

+## 📌 Key Observations
+- The dataset contains both numerical and categorical features
+- Missing values are present in columns such as `Age` and `Cabin`
+- The target variable shows class imbalance
+- The dataset size is suitable for beginner to intermediate ML tasks
+- Data preprocessing is required before model training

+---

+## 🤖 Machine Learning Readiness
+The dataset is suitable for Machine Learning after performing the following preprocessing steps:
+- Handling missing values
+- Encoding categorical variables
+- Feature scaling (if required)
+- Addressing class imbalance

+---

+## 📂 Repository Structure

 ├── task1_data_understanding.ipynb
 ├── Titanic-Dataset.csv
 └── README.md
+---

-📘 Learning Outcomes
+## 📘 Learning Outcome
-Through this task, the following skills were strengthened:
+This task helped in developing a strong understanding of:
-Dataset exploration and structural analysis Understanding data types and feature roles
+- Dataset exploration and structure analysis
-Recognizing data quality issues
-Appreciating the importance of EDA before modeling
+- Importance of data understanding before modeling
+- Identifying data quality issues affecting ML performance